arangodb/kube-arangodb/docs/design/pod_evication_and_replacement.md

 ## Replacement

-Replacement is the process of replacing a pod an another pod that takes over the responsibilities of the original pod.
+Replacement is the process of replacing a pod by another pod that takes over the responsibilities of the original pod.

 The replacement pod has a new ID and new (read empty) persistent data.